alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 Calling `FetchCurrentPriceIO` sends no request.
 It returns a pure `IO<decimal>` value representing deferred work.
-The surrounding program can keep assigning, passing around, and composing that value before any request happens.
+Constructing that value still sends no request; `Run()` executes the wrapped work.
+That lets the surrounding program compose it before any request happens.

 Here, `Delay` means **defer evaluation**.
 It does not pause a thread, wait for a duration, or behave like `Task.Delay`.